adaryorg/nwiz/WORKFLOW.md

-# Git Workflow for Nocturne TUI
+# Git Workflow for nwiz

-This document describes the branching strategy and release process for the Nocturne TUI project.
+This document describes the branching strategy and release process for the nwiz project.

 ## Branch Structure